 I have a yellow monkey.
-It has a button on his head with 3 special words.
-He is 10 years old.
+It has a button on his head with three special words.
+He is ten years old.
 It’s from one of those vending machines where you pay $1.00 and try to grab the stuffed animal with a claw.
-It is not an expensive or good quality stuffed animal, but it is special to me and I will tell you why.
+It is not an expensive or good quality stuffed animal, but it is special to me, and I will tell you why.

 So, why is it so important to me?
 That Saturday night was the day before Mother’s Day.
-I was still grieving heavily the death of my son.
-When my husband arrived the next morning (Mother’s Day) from work and gave me the monkey it made my day.
-You see, the 3 special words on the button on top of his head read, “Worlds Greatest Mom.”
+I was still grieving the death of my son heavily.
+When my husband arrived the next morning (Mother’s Day) from work and gave me the monkey, it made my day.
+You see, the three special words on the button on top of his head read, “Worlds Greatest Mom.”
 It made my day.
-My husband was lucky to have been able to grab the monkey from where it was located.
+My husband was lucky to have been able to grab the monkey.
 I felt as if it were a gift from my son in heaven – he sent me his lucky monkey through his dad and for that, this yellow monkey will always hold a special place in my heart.
 He’s my lucky monkey.